 Discover more about the role of a bookseller.

-You don't need a degree but employers will expect sales experience, knowledge of cars and a driving licence.
+You don't need a degree, but employers expect sales experience, knowledge of cars and a driving licence.
 You can also get into this job via an apprenticeship.

 Commercial art gallery manager

-To be successful you'll need a combination of artistic awareness, business acumen and interpersonal skills.
-You'll manage the sales and marketing areas of running a commercial art gallery and communicate directly with artists and dealers.
-You'll select art and artists to enhance the gallery's reputation and bring in money from the sales of their artwork.
+You'll communicate directly with artists and dealers and select art and artists to enhance the gallery's reputation.
+You'll bring in money from the sales of artwork.